hqrrr/EvenComfort/README.md

 - Connect microcontroller via serial port

-- Send sensor data to even-realities g1 smart glasses
+- TODO: Send sensor data to even-realities g1 smart glasses

-    - supports Bosch BME280 for air temperature, relative humidity, air pressure
+    - Supports Bosch BME280 for air temperature, relative humidity, air pressure

-    - supports Sensirion SCD30 for CO2 concentration in ppm (it also has temperature and humidity data, but not recommended due to accuracy)
+    - Supports Sensirion SCD30 for CO2 concentration in ppm (it also has temperature and humidity data, but not recommended due to accuracy)

 - TODO: Add evaluation of thermal comfort, indoor air quality